dscho/pagefind-xkcd-demo/content/comics/2019-1-28-biff-tannen.md

 [White Hat turns his head back to his book.]

 Cueball: I'm going to write a book set in that universe.
-I'll call it Hill Valley Elegy.
+I'll call it *Hill Valley Elegy*.

 White Hat: ...
-I hate you.
+I *hate* you.